JetBrains/svg-mixer/packages/svg-transform-loader/README.md

 }
 ```

-### Further SVG handling
+## Further SVG handling

-This loader leaves any further SVG processing to your choice.
+Don't forget that this loader leaves any further SVG processing to your choice.
 You can use:
 - url-loader/svg-url-loader to inline the SVG into CSS.
-- file-loader to save SVG as a file (read the notice).
+- file-loader to save SVG as a file ([read the notice](#usage-with-file-loader)).

 ## How to pass transform parameters